jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - hash passwords for signup, edit login √
    - password requirements for it to be good.  √
    - add login checkers to each page  √
-   - assign
-   - make sure workspace Cards correlate to the actual class (grace)
+   - make sure workspace Cards correlate to the actual class (grace) √
-   - associating group ID with user
-      - assuming rn groups are already loaded in, but in the future we would give instructors the ability to update groups themselves
+   - logout button, cannot acsess login page if already logged in
+   - actual calendar representation
    - professors randomizing
    - eventually have calendar pull from our API
    - verify CSS

 # Project requirements:
    - front end in react